-- Create groups of vehicles running CoPilot.
+- Create groups of vehicles or drivers running CoPilot.
 You may want to create a single group or multiple groups based on types of vehicles, business units, locations, etc.

-- Create and assign Vehicle Routing Profiles to vehicle groups.
-Vehicle Routing Profiles are the settings that tell CoPilot how create the best routes for your specific vehicles and preferences.
+- Create and assign Vehicle Routing Profiles to vehicle or driver groups.
+A Vehicle Routing Profile contains the settings that tell CoPilot how create the best routes for your specific vehicles and preferences.

 Working with ContentTools